gogo-boot/platformio-esp32-example/README.md

 **Features:**
 - Deep sleep mode (~10-150 µA)
 - Auto-incrementing counter in NVS
-- Counter persists across reboots
+- Counter persists across reboots and resets
-- Wakes every 10 seconds OR on button press
+- Wakes every 10 seconds OR on GPIO 2 button press
-- Long-press detection (5 seconds)
+- Long-press detection (5 seconds) for factory reset
 - Complete NVS flash erase

+**How to Factory Reset:**
+1. Hold GPIO 2 button
+2. Press the physical reset button (while still holding GPIO 26)
+3. Keep holding GPIO 26 for 5 seconds after boot starts
+4. NVS will be erased and counter resets to 0

+**Note:** The physical reset button alone will NOT erase NVS.
+NVS is non-volatile storage designed to persist across resets.
+You must hold GPIO 26 during boot to trigger factory reset.

 📄 [Detailed documentation](./example-factory-reset/)